Quick Details

 This tour is ideal for those looking for a whisky tasting experience in Scotland that goes beyond the glass.

-Day 1, March 20: Edinburgh to St Andrews & the Highlands
+Day 1, March 20th: Edinburgh to the Highlands & Speyside

 Overnight: Macdonald Hotel